wagtail/rfcs/text/054-internationalisation.md

 There are already many sites out there that run on existing tools like [`wagtailtrans`](https://github.com/wagtail/wagtailtrans) and [`wagtail-modeltranslation`](https://github.com/infoportugal/wagtail-modeltranslation) as well as a bunch of bespoke implementations.

 We should do our best to avoid breaking backwards compatibility for these.
-The goal is that anyone with an existing internationalisation implementation will continue to work, after these changes have been made, but they just won’t get all of the improvements specified later in this RFC.
+The goal is that anyone with an existing internationalisation implementation will continue to work after these changes have been made, but they won’t get all of the improvements specified later in this RFC.

 #### Leave unnecessary parts out to allow innovation

 This RFC purposefully leaves out any UI to actually create and manage translations.
-There is probably quite a few different ways this can be done that we haven’t explored yet.
-Wagtail Localize has made a lot of progress recently on its workflow, but it would be a while until it’s fully mature.
-But even when that matures, there are probably other ways to manage translations and there’s no need to standardise on one approach for that now.
+There is probably quite a few different ways this can be done that we haven’t explored yet. `wagtail-localize` has made a lot of progress recently on its workflow, but it would be a while until it’s fully mature.
+But even when that matures, there are probably other ways to manage translations and there’s no need to standardise on one approach for that now as hooking the views required for these apps is simple.

 ### Multi-page translation

 As mentioned in the summary, this RFC proposes to implement **multi-page** translation.
-This section compares this approach to the other possible way, **multi-field** translation.
+This section compares this approach with the other possible way, **multi-field** translation.

 In **multi-page** translation, each language of a page is represented with a different page.